cryptobeat/Strategies/talib.md

         histogram: results.outMACDHist
     return result
 ```
-and you can call it like:
+and you can call it:

 ```coffee
 handle: ->